Training Info

 Consider, when setting up your program, that you will need to develop the endurance to carry a 50 lb. pack, wearing climbing boots, for 6-8 hours per day.
 Though it is impossible to train for altitude you can put yourself on a conditioning program that will best prepare you for this type of physical stress.
 How to do this?
 It is impossible to be specific and say if you do this and that you will be ready for a physically demanding expedition.
 Each person is different and everyone has different terrain and time at their disposal.
 After many years of observing climbers there are some reoccurring training schemes that seem to help some people be better prepared than others.

-1. Train for developing stamina.
+Train to develop your stamina.
 Run, bike, ski, fast walk.
 Vary your routine to prevent overuse injuries and push yourself without injuring yourself.
 Do warm up and cool down stretches.

 This type of training can easily take two hours per day, 5 days a week.
 Be committed to it and be consistent.
 It will pay off many times over!